 - The first thing to do is roast the red pepper.
 Cut the pepper in half, remove all the seeds, drizzle with EVOO, sprinkle with salt and pepper and grill, skin side down, until the skin is black and blistering.
 Put in a bowl, cover with a towel or even plastic wrap for a minimum of 20 minutes.
 This does a few things.
 It helps cook the flesh of the pepper a bit in a smoky atmosphere from the charred skin and makes it soft and flavorful.
 It also helps steam the skin so it pulls right off.
 It also saves a lot of the juices from the pepper.
 Since you grill them skin side down, a lot of juices pool on the flesh side.
 You can carefully set them in a bowl without losing all the yummy juices.

 - Next is the Mushrooms.
 There’s two schools of thought when it comes to cleaning mushrooms.
 Brush lightly or rinse quickly with water.
-Alton Brown says it’s ok to rinse with water (check out the video at the 8:15 mark) which is a good thing because I’ve always given my mushrooms a quick rinse.
-However, I also allow them to air dry afterward.
+It is OK to rinse your mushroom, however, I also allow them to air dry afterward.
 So do what you want with your fungi.
 I’ll rinse and air dry mine.
 Next, comes the cooking part.

 - Slice the mushrooms and saute in a hot pan.
 Don’t keep flipping them around, leave them be so they can caramelize.
 Also, don’t fill the pan too full or you’ll steam them in stead of saute’ them.
 I did mine in a couple different batches.

 - Once the mushrooms were done remove them from the pan, wipe it out and added a small amount of oil.
 Then fill one side of a tortilla with the ingredients above, fold the tortilla over and cook it in the pan until it is crispy on one side then flip.